Join the AI revolution

 You’ll learn to harness key AI technologies and applications that spark innovation throughout industries.
 Graduate with the technical capabilities to drive change and improve business outcomes across digital healthcare, smart manufacturing, smart cities, sustainable energy infrastructure, precision agriculture and more.

-Choose a specialisation in a key technical area of AI – Interactive Media and Computer Vision or Natural Language Processing.
+Gain in-demand skills and knowledge in a key technical area of AI with a specialisation in Natural Language Processing.

 You’ll study exciting subjects in machine learning, artificial intelligence in bioinformatics, image processing and virtual reality to graduate with a strong foundation in AI and cross-disciplinary skills – an attractive combination for potential employers.